atait/klayout-ipc/README.md

 Following are the steps to enabling this

 #### Network IPC (Done)
 Run a server on one computer.
 Configure something in lyipc in the second computer.
 Send lyipc commands.
 At first, do load with the gds already on the first computer.
+Next, combine with rsync and gds on local computer with client.load

 #### stdout piping
 Test script will look something like